Do Dehumidifiers make the Room Warmer?

 Final Thoughts: Do dehumidifiers put out a lot of heat?

-Do dehumidifiers heat up a room to an extent that you can really feel the warmth?
+Do dehumidifiers heat up a room to the extent that you can really feel the warmth?

 Unfortunately, this is not going to happen.
-Dehumidifiers are not primarily designed to give a high heat output.
+Dehumidifiers are not primarily designed to provide a high heat output.
 They just warm the indoor air a little bit.

 Therefore, your dehumidifier is not going to make your room warm.
 It will just remove the extra humidity from the air.